tdwg/bdq/tg2/_review/docs/intro/index.md

 ### 1.3 Associated Documents

 Those who want a quick view of the Tests should consult the [BDQ Core Tests Quick Reference Guide](../terms/bdqcore/index.md).
 Those interested in more detail on the interpretation of test results should consult the [BDQ Core User's Guide](../guide/users/index.md "BDQ Core Users Guide"), while those interested in the implementation of tests following the BDQ Core should consult the [BDQ Core Implementer's Guide](../guide/implementers/index.md "BDQ Core Implementation Guide").
-Those intereseted in composing new tests, or seeking to represent test results as linked open data should consult the [bdqffdq: Framework guide](../guide/bdqffdq/index.md).
+Those intereseted in composing new tests, or seeking to represent test results as linked open data should consult the [Framework Ontology guide](../guide/bdqffdq/index.md).

 ### 1.4.
 Status of the Content of This Document